blustAI/paymcp/docs/CONTEXT_SUPPORT.md

 - **Backward Compatible**: Existing functions continue to work
 - **Error Resilience**: Graceful handling of missing context data
 - **Performance Optimized**: Minimal overhead, created only when needed

-This feature enables you to build more sophisticated, context-aware payment tools while maintaining the simplicity of existing PayMCP decorators.